 Scan-map mode is very efficient for large area observations, but somewhat less so for smaller fields due to the time needed to turn the telescope around at the end of each scan leg.
 HSpot provides a summary of the on-source integration time and the various overheads for any particular observation.
 For example, a $2 \deg \times 2 \deg$ scan map with the nominal speed and two repeats takes a total of 7.4 hrs (including all instrument and telescope overheads) with an overall efficiency of 86%.
-For a 20'x20' map with two repeats, the duration is 31 min. with an overall efficiency of 51% due to the larger fraction of time taken up by telescope turn-arounds.
-For the Small Map AOT (approx. 5'x5' map area), with two repeats, the duration is ~ 8 min. with an efficiency of 15% (but the total observing time still has a large relative contribution from the 3-min. telescope slewing overhead).
+For a 20×20 arcmin map with two repeats, the duration is 31 min. with an overall efficiency of 51% due to the larger fraction of time spent in turning around the telescope.
+For the Small Map AOT (approx. 5×5 arcmin map area), with two repeats, the duration is ~ 8 min. with an efficiency of 15% (but the total observing time still has a large relative contribution from the 3 min. telescope slewing overhead).